Cyber Security for Beginners

 1. Distributed Denial of Service

-It is an attack used to restrict a user from accessing the resources by flooding the traffic that is used to access resources.
-A botnet controller controls all the bots that are under it.
+It is an attack used to restrict a user from accessing resources by flooding the traffic that is used to access resources.
+A botnet controller controls all the bots under it.
 The attacker sends a command to the botnet controller that tells all bots to attack a server so that the server will be flooded.
 When a user wants to access a website, he will not be able to, as the traffic on the website will be at full capacity.

 DDoS Illustration